Contact Me

 I joined a coding group where we regularly challenge ourselves to do better and/or work faster.
 This challenge was designing and building a simple site within 48 hours.

 This project uses JavaScript’s fetch method to reach out to my api for backend processing.
 It accepts RESTful urls and return ready-to-present pages.
 This was also my first in depth project using MVC and OOP on the backend.
 It was a great experience and I look forward to using similar ideology on my future projects.
 The next step for this project is social logins such as Google and/or Facebook.
+See this project on github.

 Terra Navis is an online resource providing useful information about earthships.
 It was a group project with 3 of my talented classmates for the Website Design Team Business Professional's of America Competition (State, 1st Place).
 My primary work was in front and back end but I was also involved in the design.
 The admin section includes an article builder, forgotten password system, and dark/light mode switch.
+See this project on github.

 This was the first site where I designed the style tile, wireframe, and site.
 I got a good in depth look at that process and learned a lot from the experience.
 This was also my first project using bootstrap, specifically the grid system.
 The responsiveness of bootstrap’s grid system continues to impress me.